I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/wednesday.md

   * and what about SDMX tools, every country use them.
 Do the NSI understand that ruse means that you install your own instance ?
 If yes we are missing something.
 Is it necessary to have a category "use a central tool"
   * seems difficult to reopen the survey for everybody ==> to make a live survey during the Lisbon workshop ?
   * main incentives for sharing AND reusing are : first ==> quality/standards, second ==> cost.
 The will to have a community of developers in an opensource approach does not appear.
+  * "differences in infrastructure make it complex or impossible" to reuse ==> could be a subject for the workshop